 Abstract-The appliance of any maintenance strategy can considerably reduce the risks of failures, which can significantly improve the system's performability, i.e. its ability to perform in a given operational environment in the presence of failures.
-The paper aims to elaborate the most dominant maintenance strategies in use today, including the preventive and the predetermined ones, by proposing corresponding stochastic Petri Net models can provide frameworks for the evaluation of the efficiency of both approaches vis-à-vis a variety of input parameters.
+The paper aims to elaborate the two most dominant time-based on maintenance strategies in use today, including the preventive and the predetermined ones, by proposing corresponding stochastic Petri Net models.
+Such models can provide solid frameworks for the evaluation of the efficiency of both approaches vis-à-vis a variety of input parameters.
 In addition, the proposed models can provide valuable insights into the dynamics of the two maintenance strategies by carrying out various 'what-if' analyses regarding different working scenarios.